Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Yo, Auto-Chlor on the mic, time to bring the heat, EcoLab's crumbling, can't handle this beat.
-We're the kings of clean, you're the jester of grime, Listen up, EcoLab, you chemical clown,
+We're the kings of clean, you're the jester of grime,
-Your service is shotty, you're losing your crown.
-Your quality's dropped, but not your marketing slime, You're slower than molasses when the dishes pile high, Restaurants drowning while you tell them a lie.
-Health inspectors rolling deep, citations in hand, 'Cause your dispensers fail harder than your business plan.

 Titration nation, watch that PPM rise!
 Your empire's oxidized!
 While you're out here pushing watered-down lies,